 Nancy has a Bachelor’s degree in Philosophy and a Master’s degree in Public Administration/Organization Design from California State University Long Beach.
 Nancy had no experience supporting an energy or utility company until joining Dominion Energy West; however, she quickly realized the importance of women professionals, particularly women in the science and technology area, within the industry.
 Nancy is dedicated to supporting women in all areas to become successful professionals and dynamic leaders.for Dominion Energy West.

-Tristen M. McDonaldCommunity Initiatives DirectorManager, Project Controls, WilliamsTristen McDonald has been in the energy industry since 2001 and is currently the Manager of Project Controls for the West Operating Area at Williams.
+Tristen M. McDonaldCommunity Relations DirectorSupervisor, Project Controls, WilliamsTristen McDonald has been in the energy industry since 2001 and is currently a Supervisor of Project Controls.
 She has an MBA from Westminster College in Salt Lake City, Utah and has served on local boards for (AACE) Association for the Advancement of Cost Engineering and the YWCA’s Young Women’s Leadership Board.
 Tristen is a Utah native currently living in Holladay.
-She and her husband Brian have three children; Carter (21), Benjamin (20) and Jacob (17).
+She and her husband Brian have three children; Carter (22), Benjamin (21) and Jacob (18).

 After law school, Ms. Durrant worked as a Legal Fellow at the Institute for Clean and Secure Energy, where she conducted policy research for the Department of Energy on the Clean Air Act, climate change legislation, unconventional fossil fuels, and carbon capture and sequestration.
 During law school she worked with a large energy law firm in Kazakhstan, and before becoming an attorney she served as a research fellow at Brigham Young University in the Women’s Research Institute and the Kennedy Center for International Studies, and also worked as adjunct faculty in the departments of Geography, Anthropology, and Social Work.
 Before undertaking law, she served in the U.S. Peace Corps in Chad, Africa, and maintains African connections through an annual student study abroad trip to climb Mount Kilimanjaro in Tanzania.